Chronoes/auto-xdcc/docker/README.md

 docker exec -ti -u hexchat axdcc /usr/bin/tmux attach
 ```
 Make sure you exit by detaching from `tmux` by typing Ctrl+b and d, otherwise it will not work.

+## Updating plugin

+To update the plugin, simply change the `VERSION` environment in **docker-compose.yml**
+and restart the container.
+The **/init** script will then attempt to download the tagged version
+and update, if it is newer.